-It assists the College in determining the proper class level for accepted students as well as an applicant’s suitability for specific programs.
+It assists the College in determining the proper class level for accepted students and an applicant’s suitability for specific programs.

 It includes English, Math, and reading comprehension questions.
-In order to be admitted to a particular program, several of Harcum’s majors include additional criteria, prerequisite courses, and the grades that students must have earned in those courses.
+To be admitted to a particular program, several of Harcum’s majors include additional criteria, prerequisite courses, and the grades students must have earned.

 What are the Transfer Requirements for Harcum College?

 Transfer students are accepted into Harcum College in considerable numbers each year.
 Although they have a broad transfer credit policy, there are still crucial requirements.